 -Let a trusted neighbor, family member or friend living nearby know when you will be gone so they can keep an eye out for you.
 Let them know how to reach you in the case of an emergency.

 -Though Public Safety’s main focus is campus, students may contact the office to let them know when no one will be home and they can check that there is no suspicious activity around your home.
 Leave them your contact information so they can alert you should anything go wrong.

-Melissa Aguilar is a senior English and Spanish major.
-Contact her at email@example.com.
+Melissa Aguilar is a reporter for The Beacon.
+You can reach her at firstname.lastname@example.org.